nut-tree/website/docs/tutorial-first_steps/installation.md

 ### Snapshot releases

-nut.js also provides snapshot releases which allows testing upcoming features.
+nut.js also provides snapshot releases which allow testing of upcoming features.

 Running